 Limited seating options in rooms

 The best urban hotels manage to keep guests interested in on-site activities and enticed with stellar food and beverage programs while also recognizing that guests want to explore the city beyond the confines of the property.
-The Rally excels here, as evidenced in its selection of cool curated local experiences, many of which come with discounts.
+The Rally excels here, as evidenced by its selection of cool curated local experiences, many of which come with discounts.

 Best Budget : The Strater Hotel